-Talking about Whose Generation? has been added to your bookmarks.
+Talking about Whose Generation? has been saved

 Differences between generations can affect the way organizations recruit and build teams, deal with change, motivate and manage people, and boost productivity and service effectiveness.
 Yet global companies often oversimplify their talent strategies, basing decisions on an incomplete picture of their global workforces by assuming the same generations exist across the countries where they operate.

 It is 8 pm in Shanghai, and Kan, a marketing manager for a large global retailer has just gotten off of another call with a headhunter.
 “I like this company.
 I’m rewarded as a top performer and being considered for a promotion,” he thought.
 “But my creativity and drive for taking the business to the next level are simply not appreciated here.
 My bosses are nice but old-fashioned, too conservative to promote my best ideas or work with Global to implement them.
 I know they see this as a safe approach, but my former colleagues who took my ideas to other firms have been hugely successful.”
 He stepped back into his office and looked at the pile of files on his desk.
 “Should I stay and be comfortable or look somewhere else for a more fulfilling future?
 I’m only 29 – lots of opportunities.
 I know others on my team feel the same way.
 Maybe some of them would love the idea of going to a new company with me.”

 Meanwhile, the Beijing-based head of R&D for a global pharmaceutical company is contemplating her talent challenge.
 “We are so strong in developing new talent; our programs are second to none, and that is my problem.
 People come to us, scientists and medical professionals straight out of university, because we have a reputation for professional development.
 They stay with us for two years, and then they are off.
 I am the finishing school for our competitors.”
 She explains that while the U.S. parent company has the development process nailed, they are failing to deliver retention strategies that have resonance to young professionals in China.1